Disease of despair

-The diseases of despair are three classes of behavior-related medical conditions that increase in groups of people who experience despair due to a sense that their long-term social and economic prospects are bleak.
+A disease of despair is one of three classes of behavior-related medical conditions that increase in groups of people who experience despair due to a sense that their long-term social and economic prospects are bleak.
 The three disease types are drug overdose (including alcohol overdose), suicide, and alcoholic liver disease.

-Diseases of despair, and the resulting deaths of despair, are high in the Appalachia region of the United States.
+In 2017, diseases of despair, and the resulting deaths of despair, were high in the Appalachian region of the United States, especially in Pennsylvania, West Virginia, and Delaware.
 The prevalence increased markedly during the first decades of the 21st century, especially among middle-aged and older working class White Americans starting in 2010, followed by an increase in mortality for Hispanic Americans in 2011 and African Americans in 2014.
 It gained media attention because of its connection to the opioid epidemic.
-For 2018, some 158,000 U.S. citizens died from these causes, compared to 65,000 in 1995.
+In 2018, some 158,000 U.S. citizens died from these causes, compared to 65,000 in 1995.
 The economists Anne Case and Angus Deaton attribute this rising mortality to the flaws in contemporary capitalism.

 Deaths of despair have increased sharply during the COVID-19 pandemic and associated recession, with a 10% to 60% increase above pre-pandemic levels.
-Life expectancy in the United States declined further to 76.4 years in 2021, with the main drivers being the COVID-19 pandemic along with deaths from drug overdoses, suicides and liver disease.
+Life expectancy in the United States declined further to 76.4 years in 2021, with the main drivers being the COVID-19 pandemic, along with deaths from drug overdoses, suicides and liver disease.

 Definitions

-The word despair derives from the Latin word desperare, which means "down from hope".
-The concept of despair in any form can not only affect an individual person, but can also arise in and spread through social communities.
+The concept of despair in any form can affect an individual person, and arise in and spread through social communities.

 There are four basic types of despair.
 Cognitive despair denotes thoughts connected to defeat, guilt, hopelessness and pessimism.
 It may make a person perceive other people's actions as hostile and discount the value of long-term outcomes.
 Emotional despair refers to feelings of sadness, irritability, loneliness and apathy and may partly impede the process of creating and nourishing interpersonal relationships.
-The term behavioural despair describes risky, reckless and self-destructive acts reflecting little to no consideration of the future (such as self-harm, reckless driving, drug use, risky sexual behaviours and others).
-Lastly, biological despair relates to dysfunction or dysregulation of the body's stress reactive system and/or to hormonal instability.
+The term behavioural despair describes risky, reckless and self-destructive acts reflecting little to no consideration of the future, such as self-harm, reckless driving, drug use, risky sexual behaviours and others.
+Biological despair relates to dysfunction or dysregulation of the body's stress reactive system and/or to hormonal instability.

 Being under the influence of despair for an extended amount of time may lead to the development of one or more of the diseases of despair, such as suicidal thoughts or drug and alcohol abuse.
 If an individual has a disease of despair, there is an increased risk of death of despair, usually classified as a suicide, drug or alcohol overdose, or liver failure.

 Risk factors

+Unstable mental health, depression, suicidal thoughts and addiction to drugs and alcohol affect people of every age, every ethnicity, and every demographic group in every country in the world.